This post may contain affiliate links. For more information, please read the full disclosure policy here.

 My family usually has a traditional Christmas dinner with all of the meat on Christmas Eve.
 But come Christmas or Boxing Day, there will always be seafood on the menu.
 It is mostly in the form of prawns, which sell like crazy during Christmas Down Under.
 A seafood meal is definitely one way to have an authentic Australian Christmas.
 Just don’t put any on my plate, cos I am not a fan.
 Add this to the list of reasons I am a bad Australian…

 Boxing Day sales

 Because Black Friday doesn’t really exist in Australia, our biggest sales of the year begin on Boxing Day.
 When I worked in retail, I hated Boxing Day sales.
 But now as just a consumer I love them.
 It is a great time to buy summer clothing, especially swimwear.

 Or you could spend Boxing Day here?

 When I was a kid, we never left Santa milk and cookies.
 Oh no, when Santa gets to Australia he needs something stronger.
 Like a beer, of course.
 Because he had such a busy schedule, he never finished his beer, but always took a sip.

 When I see people on social media with their pretty, real trees, I am a little envious.
-We have never had a real Christmas tree in Australia, and I don’t even know if it is a possibility!
+We have never had a real Christmas tree in Australia, and I don’t even know if it’s a possibility.
 Our Christmas tree came out of the same box my entire childhood.